nimrossum/research-project/docs/main.typ

 Another case where the LoCC metric falls short is when performing automated actions that affects a vast amount of files and leads to spikes in line changes.
 Examples of this include running formatting and linting scripts or automated lock file updates when installing packages, all of which can lead to astronomical amounts of line changes.

 // TODO
+// #figure(
-#figure[Figure of git truck showing file with high activity / many automated commits]
+//   caption: [Figure of git truck showing file with high activity / many automated commits],
+// )

 These kinds of changes do not directly reflect genuine development effort, but they still result in high LoCC values from which one often draw this conclusion.
 If the developers practice good Git hygiene (such as keeping commits small and focused, not using squash merging, and writing descriptive commit or structured commit messages#footnote([Some projects conform to structured commit messages using tools like Commitizen @github-commitizen:online])), you can perform filtering to focus on for example commits fixing bugs, refactoring or implementing features, but in reality, not all teams conform to these practices.